 Teachers are responsible for the organisation and conduct of coursework components.

-Candidates' marks for Components 2 and 3 must be recorded on the Individual Candidate Working Mark Sheet produced by Cambridge.
-For the purposes of moderation, teachers must record all performances and compositions and send the recordings, mark sheets and other materials to Cambridge.
-The internally moderated marks for all candidates (Components 2 and 3) must be recorded on the Coursework Assessment Summary Form.
-All these forms, and the instructions for completing them, may be downloaded from www.cie.org.uk/samples.
-The database will ask you for the syllabus code (i.e. 0410) and your Centre number, after which it will take you to the correct forms.
-Follow the instructions when completing each form.
+You should record candidates' marks for Components 2 and 3 on the Individual Candidate Working Mark Sheet and the Coursework Assessment Summary Form, which you should download each year from the samples database at www.cambridgeinternational.org/samples.
+The database will ask you for your country/territory and the syllabus code (i.e. 0410), after which it will take you to the correct forms.
+Follow the instructions on the form to complete it.